The following contains important information about my professional services.

 - If you believe you will not be able to make your scheduled appointment, I request that you provide a minimum of 48 hours notice.
 This will give me an opportunity to offer the time to someone else.

-- I understand that there are unforeseeable and/or unpreventable medical and weather circumstances that require cancellation of an appointment.
-These include: the sudden onset of an illness and unsafe driving conditions.
+- Please note: I understand that there are unforeseeable and/or unpreventable circumstances, such as personal and family illnesses, that require cancellation of an appointment.
 You will not be charged for these cancellations.
-If I need to cancel due to medical or weather conditions, I will contact you as soon as possible to make other meeting arrangements.
+If I need to cancel due to medical reasons, I will contact you as soon as possible to make other arrangements.